 #1: Make Sure You Have Awesome Product Information

 Your Amazon listing might be the first impression a shopper gets of your brand on Prime Day, so it’s crucial that you have compelling, rich product content for every item in your store.
 Beyond a great product name and description, you’ll also need:

 - Videos and 360-degree views

 Even if you have existing content on your Amazon listings, now is the time to go in and make sure they are up-to-date and fully accurate.
 One easy way to update your Amazon listings is with a product information management solution, which lets you view and update all your product content in one place.
 By ensuring your product listings are complete, compelling, and correct, you can not only increase your Prime Day sales—you can also reduce your post-Prime-Day returns.

 #2: Optimize for Amazon SEO

 It’s hard to sell products on Amazon if no one ever sees them.
 Like Google, Amazon’s search pages are based on a complex algorithm to help shoppers find the best products quickly.
 And like Google results, the product listings that don’t make it to Page 1 get far fewer views and sales.

-While you are updating your product information, keep these listing optimisations in mind to ensure maximum visibility for your brand:
+While you are updating your product information, keep these listing optimizations in mind to ensure maximum visibility for your brand:

-- Optimise your product title with keywords, colors, sizes, and your brand name.
+- Optimize your product title with keywords, colors, sizes, and your brand name.

 - Make sure your product descriptions are easy to read and include important keywords (without any keyword stuffing!).
 Don’t forget that color, size, materials, and compatibility are popular filters for shoppers.
 Make these details clear for better Amazon rankings.